framps/raspiBackupDoc/en/src/faq.md

 <a name="faq21"></a>
 ### 21) The contents of the boot partition do not change.
 Why is the boot partition always backed up again with every backup?

 This is true in 98% of cases.
-However, a firmware update can change the change the boot partition.
-With the configuration parameter DEFAULT_LINK_BOOTPARTITIONFILES configuration parameter, the boot partitions in the backup are linked with hardlinks - if these are supported.
-This allows you to save save 60MB of backup space per backup.
-However, the boot partition is always is always backed up first to test whether it has changed from the previous backup and then replaced by a hard link.
+However, a firmware update can update the boot partition.
+With the configuration parameter DEFAULT_LINK_BOOTPARTITIONFILES, the boot partitions in the backup are linked with hardlinks - if these are supported.
+This allows you to save 60MB of backup space per backup.
+However, the boot partition is always backed up first to test whether it has changed from the previous backup and then replaced by a hard link.
 This means that this option only makes sense if you have a very small backup space.

 <a name="faq22"></a>
 ### 22) How can I use different backup configurations in different backup runs?